tkk2018/dev-podman/README.md

 # Podman

 > [!NOTE]
-> This document is wrote based on the `podman version 5.2.5`.
+> This document is written based on the `podman version 5.2.5` and has been tested.

 ## Installation